Skip to main content

 • provide clear attribution to Chef for any distributions that include Chef software; attribution can be done in the NOTICE file for an application, by adding yourself as an author/copyright holder to the HEADER for an individual file, and by placing text in a header file saying that new work is based on previous work

-It does not require you to:
+It doesn’t require you to:

 • include the source of the Chef software itself, or of any modifications you may have made to it, in any redistribution you may assemble that includes it;